North Carolina Community College Systems – University of North Carolina Comprehensive Articulation Agreement (CAA)

 • Students must meet judicial requirements of the institution to which they apply.

-• Students must meet all application requirements at the receiving institution including the submission of all required documentation by stated deadlines.
+• Students must meet all application requirements at the receiving institution, including the submission of all required documentation by stated deadlines.

-If the previous steps do not result in admission to a UNC institution, then the student should contact the CFNC Resource Center at 1-866-866-CFNC.
+If the previous steps do not result in admission to a UNC System institution, then the student should contact the CFNC Resource Center at 1-866-866-CFNC.

 Transfer of Credits

 Eligibility.
-To be eligible for the transfer of credits under the CAA, the student must graduate from the community college with an Associate in Arts (AA) or Associate in Science (AS) degree and have an overall Grade Point Average (GPA) of at least 2.0 on a 4.0 scale and a grade of C or better in all CAA courses.
-Students who do not complete the degree are eligible to transfer credits on a course- by-course basis.
+To be eligible for the transfer of credits under the CAA, the student must graduate from the community college with an Associate in Arts (AA) or Associate in Science (AS) degree and have an overall Grade Point Average (GPA) of at least 2.0 on a 4.0 scale and a grade of "C" or better in all CAA courses.
+Students who do not complete the degree are eligible to transfer credits on a course-by-course basis.

 The Associate in Arts (AA) and Associate in Science (AS) degree programs include general education requirements that represent the fundamental foundation for success and include study in the areas of English composition, communications, humanities and fine arts, natural sciences and mathematics, and social and behavioral sciences.
 Within these discipline areas, community colleges must include opportunities for the achievement of competence in reading, writing, oral communication, fundamental mathematical skills, and basic computer use.
-Students must meet the receiving university’s foreign language and/or health and physical education requirements, if applicable, prior to or after transfer to the senior institution.
+Students must meet the receiving university’s foreign language and/or health and physical education requirements, if applicable, prior to or after transfer to a UNC System institution.

 The AA and AS degree programs of study are structured to include two components: